dylan-lang/dylan-programming-book/source/start.rst

 implementation of Dylan, so you will need to consult the documentation of your Dylan implementation.

+.. topic:: Usage note:

-*Usage note:* The Apple Technology Release does not currently provide the ``format-out`` function.
+   The Apple Technology Release does not currently provide the ``format-out`` function.
 For information about how to run these examples in the Apple Technology Release, see Harlequin’s or Addison-Wesley’s Web page for our book.
 See :doc:`environ`.

 .. _start-complete-program: